-As described in the preceding sections, the proposed amendments do not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
-Adoption of the proposed amendments would not affect or modify existing City policies or development regulations addressing biological resources, air quality, transportation and traffic, noise, public services, groundwater, utilities, aesthetics, energy, recreation, and cultural resources individually or cumulatively.
-Any development occurring after the adoption of the proposed ordinance would be subject to environmental review as well as all existing City and State standards.
+As described in the preceding sections, the proposed project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed project would not affect or modify existing City policies or development regulations addressing biological resources, air quality, transportation and traffic, noise, public services, groundwater, utilities, aesthetics, energy, recreation, and cultural resources individually or cumulatively.
+Any development occurring after the adoption of the proposed project would be subject to environmental review as well as all existing City and State standards.

-Adoption of the proposed amendments would result in no additional significant cumulative impacts.
+Implementing the proposed project would result in no additional significant cumulative impacts.